bensincs/bensincs/README.md

 - I work well in groups, happy to facilitate discussions or present to larger audiences
 - I enjoy pair and mob programming however I am also happy to go it alone

+## ⚙️ Im working on it
+- Sometimes my "work hard" work ethic can result in focusing on project goals over sharing knowledge.
+I'm working on it.
+- I have like to have my fingers in all the pies 🥧.
+I'm working on trusting others so i can take some out.

 ## 🙂 What Motivates Me
 - The idea of learning something new!
 Growth is always a good thing
 - Seeing direct business benefit